gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 1. The [initial](https://github.com/gibizer/nova/pull/2) version represents the
 state of the feature ready for review.
 This was the state where the Nova maintainers first deeply reviewed the implementation.
-After this review the patch series went through multiple change and re-review cycles as usual.
+After this review, the patch series went through multiple change and re-review cycles as usual.

 2. The [final](https://github.com/gibizer/nova/pull/1) version represents the
 last revision of the series that got merged to the upstream repository.

-The available AI tools provide out of the box integration with github.com, but not with any standalone [gerrit](https://www.gerritcodereview.com) installation.
-Fortunately Nova is open source, so it is easy to set up a [fork](https://github.com/gibizer/nova) of the [Nova's code mirror](https://github.com/openstack/nova).
+The available AI tools provide easy integration with Github, but not with any standalone [Gerrit](https://www.gerritcodereview.com) installation.
+Fortunately, Nova is open source, so it is easy to set up a [fork](https://github.com/gibizer/nova) of the [Nova's code mirror](https://github.com/openstack/nova).
-Then the original patches can be fetched from gerrit and pushed as a PR against this fork.
-I did this manually for the trial but it would not be super hard to automatically do this.
+Then the original patches can be fetched from Gerrit and pushed as a PR against this fork.
+I did this manually for the trial, but it would not be super hard to automate it.

 As the AI bots are automatically reacting to incoming PRs I only had the task to review the AI reviews (sic!).

 ## AI feedback on the initial version

-Both tool directly edits the github PR summary with its own summary of the PR.
+Both tools directly edit the Github PR summary with its own summary of the PR.
-This feel very intrusive but probably can be disabled / reconfigured.
+This feels very intrusive but probably can be disabled/reconfigured.

-Both tool generates a set of sections as part of their output like a summary for the whole PR then a guide that tries to break down the PR into reviewable parts and finally a set of inline comments.
+Both tools generate a set of sections as part of their output like a summary for the whole PR then a guide that breaks down the PR into reviewable parts and finally a set of inline comments.

 ### Sourcery - PR Summary